garrandall/popular-music-data/tracks/if-it-ain-t-love-jason-derulo.md

 On the tip of my tongue
 The flavor of your skin lingers on my lips
 Each time we dine
-We do it again, again and again, ooh
+We do it again, again and again, oh

-Ooh-ooh-ooh
+Oh-ohooh
 Your body is a blessing, oh
-Ooh-ooh-ooh
+Oh-ohooh
 What'd I do to deserve it?
 (What'd I)
-Ooh-ooh-ooh
+Oh-ohooh
 Before round three, I've got a question for you, baby